hbctraining/Intro-to-R-flipped/lessons/08_identifying-matching-elements.md

 ## [1]  TRUE FALSE  TRUE FALSE FALSE FALSE
 ```

-The logical vector returned denotes which elements in `A` are also in `B` and which are not.
+The returned logical vector denotes which elements in `A` are also in `B` - the first and third elements, which are 1 and 5.

 We saw previously that we could use the output from a logical expression to subset data by returning only the values corresponding to `TRUE`.
 Therefore, we can use the output logical vector to subset our data, and return only those elements in `A`, which are also in `B` by returning only the TRUE values: